hesamkotlin/interviewTestApp/README.md

-I wrote this program fully with cotlin. i used these libraries for devlope App such as :
+I wrote this program fully with kotlin. i used these libraries for devlope App such as :

 for DI : Hilt
 for Restful API requests : Retrofit & okHttp